 Most Email Service Providers have their own proprietary algorithms to increase the chances that your emails will land in inboxes.
 How do they do that?
 I have no idea – it a proprietary black box – but I know it works!
 So by sending through a third party instead of, say, through your own email server used by your staff to send normal human to human emails, you’ll greatly increase your chances of email from your website or software sticking the landing – in the Inbox.

-With this feature your software can send one message to the Email Service Provider.
+With this feature, your software can send one message to the Email Service Provider.
 That single message will contain a subject and body with optional placeholders for the recipient’s name and other personalization data.
 The message also includes the list of email addresses and personalized data that needs to be merged in.
 So your software sends one message, but hundreds or thousands end up going out.

 Without a bulk sending feature like that, your software would need to loop through hundreds or thousands of contacts and send one email at a time.
-Not only can that hurt performance, you’d have to pay your developer to create that code.
+Not only can that hurt performance, but you’d also have to pay your developer to create that code.
 Don’t build that code – it already exists with your Email Service Provider.

 Wondering whether a particular person was sent an email from your software?
 Wonder no more.
 Your Email Service Provider will allow you to log into a dashboard and see for yourself.
 Get proof of when the email was sent and the current status of the email.
 It’s kind of like UPS Tracking, but for email.